Saniya Sethi

 Background of 'ZARA'

-Zara is a spanish retail clothing chain specialising in fast fashion and sells products such as clothing, accessories, beauty and more.
+Zara is a Spanish retail clothing chain specialising in fast fashion.
+It sells clothing, accessories, beauty products, and more.

 The multi-national company currently has over 2000 stores worldwide and around 70 stores across Britain.